WildMeOrg/wildbook-ia/README.md

 # Convert a hotspotter database to IBEIS
 #------------------
 # Set this as your workdir
-python dev.py --db PZ_MOTHERS --setdb
+python dev.py --db PZ_Mothers --setdb
 # If its in the same location as a hotspotter db, convert it
 python dev.py --convert --force-delete python dev.py --convert --force-delete --db Database_MasterGrevy_Elleni